onflow/flow-go/pkg/language/docs/language.md

     We think resources are a great way to represent such assets.

-Two composite daya types are compatible if and only if they refer to the same declaration by name, i.e., nominal typing applies instead of structural typing.
+Two composite data types are compatible if and only if they refer to the same declaration by name, i.e., nominal typing applies instead of structural typing.

+Composite data types can only be declared globally, i.e. not inside of functions.

 ## Composite Data Type Declaration and Creation